linatal/UNSC_subcorpus_creation/README.md

 # Subcorpus Creation for UNSC Corpus (work in progress)
-The project helps to select debates in the UNSC Debates Corpus (Schönfeld et al. 2019) based on different factors for further analysis.
+The project helps to select debates in the UNSC Debates Corpus (covering debates 1995-2020 (v5), see Schönfeld et al. 2019) based on different factors for further analysis.

 ## Prerequesites